Michaux-Technology/Geco-Kanban/README.md

 This project is currently being programmed, there are still a lot of blugs out there

 Missing features für v.
 2.3.7 :
 - Problem refreshing the avatar list in the project list.
+(You must use the F5 key)
 - Modification of "My account" not yet active.
 - Modification of other accounts not yet active.
 - Multi-user real-time refresh problem for project and user modifications.
+(Websocket)

 ## ✅ Make a donation